rd235/strcase/README.md

 Actually **STRCASE**:

-* requires the string to be specified as comma separated characters,
+* requires the string to be specified as comma separated characters e.g. `STRCASE(h,e,l,p)`
 * supports "strings" using only literals, digits and underscore.
 Other symbols can appear using their name, as in:
 `STRCASE(slash,e,t,c)`